- $0 Raised

 But we need your help to make it possible.

-Please give today and help us raise $25,000 before the end of June, to support The Bower’s big new move into a bigger, brighter future.
+Please give today and help us raise $25,000 (edit: We did it!
+Help us reach our ‘stretch target’ of $30,000) before the end of June, to support The Bower’s big new move into a bigger, brighter future.
 A better future for our environment and our community.

 The Bower’s new centre will be centrally located and close to major transport routes.
 It has 80% more floor space than our current Marrickville site.